Maybe you already know the 100th monkey phenomenon, this observation

 translated from the website "philosophie et spiritualité"

-(and partly from the book of Sheldrake).
+- the page no longer exists (and partly from the book of Sheldrake).

 "The case of blue tits is well documented and it highlights the

 spread, this time, spontaneous of a habit, that of the opening of milk